LaudemPax/MethodenKI/README.md

 - Chapoter 7 done -> Vertiefung: no clue lol

-- Chapter 8 not really done but kein Bock mehr -> maybe revisit after everything else?
+- Chapter 8 done -> Vertiefung: no clue lol

 - Chapter 9 done -> Vertiefung: no clue lol

-- Chapter 10 done -> Vertifeung_ no clue
+- Chapter 10 done -> Vertifeung: no clue lol

 - Chapter 11 sorta done -> Vertiefung no clue, maybe extend 11.4 at the end

+- Chapter 12 otw -> Vertiefung stuff with the tools presetented.
+KNIME etc